Writing MetaMask Tests with Synpress

-When you want to write tests for your Web3 application, synpress might be one of the most logical options.
-Developed as a Cypress plugin, I'd like to share my experiences with this library and the problems I encountered.
-This article is written for readers who have basic knowledge about web3 tests and want to delve deeper into the subject.
+When you want to write tests for your Web3 application, Synpress can be one of the most logical options.
+I want to share my experiences and the problems I encountered with this library, which was developed as a Cypress plugin.
+This article is written for readers who have basic knowledge of Web3 testing and want to learn more about this topic.

-Note: The reason I use version 3.7.1 of Synpress is that newer versions are in beta and have not worked stably.
-The reason I use version 12.17.3 of Cypress is related to this issue.
+Note: The reason I use version 3.7.1 of Synpress is that newer versions are in beta and haven't been working stably.
+The reason I use Cypress version 12.17.3 is related to this issue.

 "scripts": {